-North Mississippi Rural Legal Services has a toll free hotline for Mississippi homeowners and it will provide information about the Making Home Affordable Program as well as other valuable information regarding homeownership and foreclosure prevention.
+North Mississippi Rural Legal Services has a toll free hotline for Mississippi homeowners and it will provide information about the Mississippi Home Saver Program as well as other valuable information regarding homeownership and foreclosure prevention.
 Callers will be assisted in completing the steps necessary to receive help through the Home saver program, and other assistance with preventing the foreclosure of their home.
-Through the hotline, homeowners will receive free legal counsel, advice and representation.
+Through the hotline, homeowners will receive free legal counsel, advice and representation

-For more information or to apply call NMRLS toll free HOTLINE
+For more information, call NMRLS toll free foreclosure prevention